Keighley Town F.C.

-Eccleshill United Football Club is a football club based in Keighley, West Yorkshire, England.
+Keighley Town Football Club is a football club based in Keighley, West Yorkshire, England.
+Established as Eccleshill United in 1948, the club played at Kingsway in Wrose from 1963 until relocating to Keighley and adopting their current name in 2026.
 They are currently members of the and play at Cougar Park.

 History

 The club was established before World War II but was disbanded due to the war.
-After reforming in 1948, they were members of the Bradford Amateur League in the 1950s.
+After reforming in 1948 as Eccleshill United, they were members of the Bradford Amateur League in the 1950s.
 The club won the Bradford Amateur League Cup in 1961–62, and later moved up to the West Riding County Amateur League, reaching the Premier Division in 1972 and winning the league in 1976–77.
 In 1982 the club applied to join the Northern Counties East League, but were rejected.
 The 1984–85 season saw the club win the Bradford & District Senior Cup, and at the end of the season the club were accepted into Division Three of the Northern Counties East League after making improvements to their ground.
 The following season saw the club retain the Bradford & District Senior Cup.

 At the end of the 1985–86 season Division Three was abolished and Eccleshill were moved up to Division Two.
 They finished as runners-up in 1986–87 and were promoted to Division One.
 Despite only finishing fifth in 1990–91, they were promoted to the Premier Division.
 The club spent three seasons in the Premier Division before being relegated at the end of the 1993–94 season.
 After winning Division One in 1996–97, the club were promoted back to the Premier Division.
 In 2008–09 they finished bottom of the Premier Division and were relegated back to Division One.
 The club won the West Riding County Challenge Cup in 2013–14.
 The 2017–18 season saw them finish fourth in Division One, qualifying for the promotion play-offs.
 After beating Shirebrook Town 4–2 after extra time in the semi-finals, they defeated Grimsby Borough 3–2 in the final, earning promotion to the Premier Division.

 In 2025 the club was purchased by the owners of Keighley Cougars rugby league club, the club already having agreed to play at Cougar Park in Keighley.
+The club was renamed Keighley Town at the end of the 2025–26 season.